-Solution: Drain fuel remaining in your string trimmer and fill with fresh fuel for your engine type.
+Solution: Drain the fuel remaining in your string trimmer and fill it with fresh fuel for your engine type.
 Add a fuel stabilizer like Sea Foam Motor Treatment.
-This product will not only stabilize your fuel, it will also reduce moisture and clean the fuel system.
+This product will not only stabilize your fuel, but it will also reduce moisture and clean the fuel system.

 Plugged Air Filter in a Ryobi String Trimmer

 An air filter is used on a string trimmer to protect the engine from wearing due to dirt and debris.
 An air filter keeps this dirt out while allowing clean air through the filter.

 When the filter isn’t regularly replaced or cleaned, the air filter will become plugged restricting the amount of air that is able to pass through the filter.
 This lack of air will cause your Ryobi string trimmer to lose power.

 Remove the air filter cover.
 Remove the filter and wipe out any remaining dirt and debris from the housing and cover.
 Check the air filter for a buildup of dirt plugging the filter.

 Solution: If you find your Ryobi air filter is plugged, I recommend replacing it with a new one.
 A filter is usually not very expensive.
 It is an important component when it comes to protecting the engine.
 Follow these steps if your filter is in good condition, undamaged and you choose to clean it:

 A foam-style air filter can be cleaned using a mild dish soap and water.
 Wash the filter to remove as much dirt as possible.
 Rinse until the water runs clear.